 - Intolerant of even the smallest of requests?

 One study by Anderson, Basker and Dalton (1975), compared an hypnotic intervention with medication treatment and conducted a one year follow up post a six session treatment intervention.
 They found that the number of patients in the hypnosis group (there were 23 in this group) who experienced a complete remission from migraines during the previous three months was 43.5% (10 patients), compared with 12.5% (3 of the patients) from the medication group.

-It is advisable to listen to MP3 Tracks 1 to 4 sequentially over four weeks.
+As part of your sessions with Dr. Niamh Flynn you will receive a series of mp3s.
+It is advisable to listen to MP3 Tracks sequentially over a number of weeks.
 Listen to MP3 Track 1 for example three times a week for week one, then move on to MP3 Track 2 on week two, listening to that three times a week for week two and so on with the first four MP3s for the first four weeks.
 Then listen to any one of these four MP3s once a week alongside any of remaining MP3s once a week or as you feel works best for you.
 We recommend you continue listening to the MP3s for at least ten weeks and enjoy listening to the End Migraine Fast Maintenance Track to maintain the improvements.